Master of Arts in Performance Studies

 Residence

-In partial fulfillment of the residence requirement for the degree of Master of Arts, the student must complete 9 resident credit hours during one regular semester or one 10-week summer semester in resident study at Texas A&M University.
+In partial fulfillment of the Residence Requirement for the Master of Arts degree, the student must complete 9 semester credit hours during one regular semester or one 10-week summer semester in resident study at Texas A&M University.
 A minimum of 1 credit hour must be in a non-distance education delivery mode.
 Semesters during which the student is enrolled in all distance education coursework will not count toward fulfillment of the residence requirement.
-Upon recommendation of the student’s advisory committee, department head or Chair of the Interdisciplinary Program, if appropriate, and with approval of the Graduate and Professional School, a student may be granted exemption from this requirement.
+Upon recommendation of the student’s advisory committee, Department Head, and with approval of the Graduate and Professional School, a student may be granted exemption from this requirement.
 Such a petition, however, must be approved prior to the student’s registration for the final 9 credit hours of required coursework.

-Students who are employed full-time while completing their degree may fulfill total residence requirements by completion of less-than-full time course loads each semester.
-In order to be considered for this, the student is required to submit a Petition for Waivers and Exceptions along with verification of his/her employment to the Graduate and Professional School.
+Students who are employed full-time while completing their degree may fulfill the total Residence Requirement by completion of less-than-full time course loads each semester.
+To be eligible, the student is required to submit a Petition for Waivers and Exceptions through the Document Processing Submission System (DPSS) along with verification of employment to the Graduate and Professional School.

 Foreign Languages

-For the degree of Master of Arts, a reading knowledge (usually represented by two years of college study) of at least one foreign language is normally required.
+For the Master of Arts degree, a reading knowledge (usually represented by two years of college study) of at least one foreign language may be required.